canonical/netbox/docs/configuration/optional-settings.md

 Default: `csrftoken`

-The name of the cookie to use for the CSRF authentication token.
-See the [Django documentation](https://docs.djangoproject.com/en/stable/ref/settings/#session-cookie-name) for more detail.
+The name of the cookie to use for the cross-site request forgery (CSRF) authentication token.
+See the [Django documentation](https://docs.djangoproject.com/en/stable/ref/settings/#csrf-cookie-name) for more detail.

 ---